 Credit risk arises in particular when a failure by counterparties to discharge their obligations.
 The major concern here is represented by the banks.
-To minimize potential risks the Company was holding its cash balances with reliable financial institutions (Nomos Bank- Russia, InBank, Russia, Russian Commercial Bank - Cyprus; Bank of Cyprus) and the Company has policies to diversify risks and to limit the amount of credit exposure to any particular financial institution in compliance with the requirements of the CySEC Directive DI144-2007-05.
+To minimise potential risks the Company was holding its cash balances with reliable financial institutions: Bank Otkritie Financial Corporation Public Joint-Stock Company -(former Nomos Bank)- Russia, Limited Liability Company "Inbank" -Russia, Russian Commercial Bank - Cyprus, Rigensis Bank AS- Latvia, Bank of Cyprus Public Company Ltd- Cyprus, PPF Banka A.S- Latvia and had policies in place to diversify risks and to limit the amount of credit exposure to any particular financial institution in compliance with the requirements of the CySEC Directive DII 44-2007-05.
 The Company is allowed to keep in one institution not more than 100% of its own funds, and this limit was never exceeded.